Alfie432/NatureHacksSubmission2024/README.md

 ## Acknowledgments

-Thanks to NatureHacks for the opportunity to bring this project to life.
-Special thanks to all open-source contributors whose work supports sustainability efforts.
+Thanks to NatureHacks for giving me the opportunity to participate in this Hackathon and bring this project to life.